Eluana Englaro: Trial and ruling

 The case was debated in court and her father's request was denied both in December 1999 by the Milan Court of Appeal and in April 2005 by the Court of Cassation.
 A request for a new trial was granted by the Court of Cassation on 16 October 2007.
 The Milan Court of Appeal declared on 9 July 2008 that Eluana's father and legal guardian Beppino Englaro was allowed to suspend feeding and hydration.

 Some friends of Eluana testified that she had repeatedly stated that it would be better to die than survive in conditions of complete unconsciousness.
 About a year before the accident that reduced her to a permanent vegetative state, Eluana was shocked by the news that a dear friend had a motorbike accident.
 She admitted that she had prayed that the boy could die in peace without any further suffering.
 Later, she discussed this with her parents and made them promise that, should something like this happen to her, they would never allow her to survive while remaining unconscious and without free will, totally dependent on the care of others.

-Nuns caring for Eluana since 1994 in Lecco were willing to continue their usual charitable treatment, and they came to the point of asking the woman's father to leave the girl to them and forget her, stating that Mr. Englaro considered his only daughter as "dead", while they considered her "alive", without referring to Eluana's convictions.

-Mr. Englaro decided to move her to another hospital in order to have her feeding halted in accord with her previously expressed will.
+Nuns caring for Eluana since 1994 in Lecco were willing to continue their usual charitable treatment, and they came to the point of asking the woman's father to leave the girl to them and forget her, stating that he considered his only daughter as "dead" while they considered her "alive", without referring to Eluana's convictions.
+Her father decided to move her to another hospital in order to have her feeding halted in accord with her previously expressed wishes.

-While some opposed the Court of Appeal's decision, some demonstrated in favour, including Radicali Italiani.
+While some opposed the Court of Appeal's decision, some demonstrated in its favour, including Radicali Italiani.
 In July 2008, the Italian Parliament brought a jurisdictional conflict before the Final Court of Appeal, stating that the decision was actually changing existing laws.
 This request was rejected by the Court.

-On 13 November 2008 the Supreme Court of Cassation awarded Eluana's father the right to stop his daughter from being fed.
+On 13 November 2008, the Supreme Court of Cassation awarded Eluana's father the right to stop his daughter from being fed.
 The court's decision met with immediate criticism from the Roman Catholic Church.